List of Star Wars television series: Obi-Wan Kenobi (2022)

-Andor (2022–present)
+Andor (2022–2025)

 The series follows rebel spy Cassian Andor, five years before the events of Rogue One during the formative years of the Rebellion.

 In November 2018, a prequel series to the 2016 film Rogue One centered on Andor was confirmed to be in development, described as a "rousing spy thriller" with Diego Luna reprising his role for the series.
 Stephen Schiff was hired to serve as showrunner and executive producer of the series, which was developed by Jared Bush, who wrote a series bible and a draft of the pilot episode.
 In April 2019, Alan Tudyk was confirmed to be reprising his role of K-2SO.
 In April 2020, Tony Gilroy, who worked on the reshoots of Rogue One, replaced Schiff as showrunner.
 Gilroy was going to write and direct the pilot, and direct other episodes as well.
 It was also revealed in April 2020 that Stellan Skarsgård, Kyle Soller, and Denise Gough had joined the cast in undisclosed roles, along with Genevieve O'Reilly reprising her role of Mon Mothma.
 In September 2020, it was announced that Gilroy would step down from his directing duties in light of the COVID-19 pandemic and would be replaced by Toby Haynes, who was set to direct the first three episodes.
 Filming began in late November 2020 in London.
 Andor premiered on September 21, 2022, and the first season consisted of 12 episodes.
-A second and final season is in development, with Gilroy expecting it to release in late 2024.
+The second and final season premiered on April 22, 2025 and concluded on May 13, 2025.